YikaiZhang95/torchkm/README.md

 ## Introduction

-`torchsvm`, a PyTorch-based library that trains kernel SVMs and other large-margin classifiers with exact leave-one-out cross-validation (LOOCV) error computation.
+`torchkm`, a PyTorch-based library that trains kernel SVMs and other large-margin classifiers with exact leave-one-out cross-validation (LOOCV) error computation.
 Conventional SVM solvers often face scalability and efficiency challenges, especially on large datasets or when multiple cross-validation runs are required. torchsvm computes LOOCV at the same cost as training a single SVM while boosting speed and scalability via CUDA-accelerated matrix operations.
 Benchmark experiments indicate that TorchKSVM outperforms existing kernel SVM solvers in efficiency and speed.
 This document shows how to use the `torchsvm` package to fit kernel SVM.

 When dealing with low-dimensional problems or more complex scenarios, such as requiring non-linear decision boundaries or higher accuracy, kernel SVMs can be formulated using the kernel method within a reproducing kernel Hilbert space (RKHS).
 For consistency, we adopt the same notation introduced in the high-dimensional case in Chapter One.